DavidJLambert/Online_Calendar/README.rst

     c.
 Reads my schedule from templates/schedule.tsv.

     d.
-Translates this schedule into each timezone obtained in Step 2b.
+Consolidates all adjacent busy time slots.

     e.
+Finds all free time slots.

+    f.
+Translates all free time slots into each timezone obtained in Step 2b.

+    g.
 Writes each time zone's translated schedule to web/UTC<NNN>.html using jinja2 and templates/tz_template.html, where <NNN> is the UTC offset for that time zone.